-The RESU Need Award
+The OAK POINT Need Award

-The ResU Need Award is given to eligible students with a financial need based on the results of filing a FAFSA.
+The Oak Point Need Award is given to eligible students with a financial need based on the results of filing a FAFSA.
 The amount varies per semester.
 Grant money is limited.
 It is awarded to eligible students with a complete file until the funds are exhausted for the academic year.
 The amount the student is awarded for the academic year depends on their financial need minus any other accepted need-based aid, not to exceed the maximum amount for the semester.
+Incoming students are provided priority in awarding this resource.